tetratelabs/istio-distro.io/content/en/blog/external-ca-integration-with-cert-manager-using-istio-csr/index.md

                 name: istio-ca-root-cert
 ```

-You could validate on all cert-manager certs in `istio-system` namespace through the following command。
+You could validate on all cert-manager certs in `istio-system` namespace through the following command.

 ```bash
 kubectl get certificates -n istio-system